felixlopz/hubrise-test-task/content/apps/livepepper/en/livepepper-terms.md

   description: Informs users on different terms and definitions used by LivePepper vs HubRise.
 Understanding differences can help resolve troubleshooting LivePepper connection issues in the context of an integration with HubRise.
 ---

 Both HubRise and LivePepper have their own vocabulary.
-Understanding the differences between the terms used can help resolve troubleshooting issues.
+They use different terms to designate the same thing:

 | Description                           | HubRise Name | LivePepper Name |
 | ------------------------------------- | ------------ | --------------- |